 Early term for a creeler.

 A creel (short for cop reel) is a bobbin of thread used either for warp or weft.
-If used for warp it went on to the Beamer, if for the weft it went straight to the weaving shed.
+If used for warp it went on to the Beamer or Drawer, if for the weft it went straight to the weaving shed.
 Also known as a Quill.
 A Creeler winds thread onto these bobbins.

 In spinning, a creeler replaces the roving being fed to the spindles as the supply runs out.